btoll/benjamintoll.com/content/post/managing_docker_build_time_secrets.md

 RUN apk add --no-cache openssh-client git
 RUN mkdir -p -m 0600 ~/.ssh && ssh-keyscan github.com >> ~/.ssh/known_hosts
-RUN --mount=type=ssh git clone git@github.com:btoll/private.git
+RUN --mount=type=ssh git clone git@github.com:btoll/private-repo.git
 </pre>

 Note that only the `RUN` commands that have explicitly mounted as `type=ssh` have access to the forwarded agent.
 The other `RUN` commands aren't aware of the SSH agent and are merrily going about their little lives in blissful ignorance.
-This syntax will set up the `SSH_AUTH_SOCK` environment variable, which contains the location of the Unix-domain socket that the agent uses in communication with other processes.
+This syntax will set up the `SSH_AUTH_SOCK` environment variable, which contains the location of the [Unix domain socket] that the agent uses in communication with other processes.

 Let's now build the image with the `--ssh` option to allow for the SSH connectivity via the agent.
 First, make sure that the SSH agent on the host has been started and the private key added to it via the `ssh-add` command (use `ssh-add -l` to list the fingerprints currently known to the agent):